mavryk-network/mavryk-protocol/docs/alpha/protocol_overview.rst

 being appended to the blockchain are valid.
 There are mainly two rules that the shell uses when receiving a new block:

-- The shell does not accept a block whose level is below the current :ref:`checkpoint<checkpoint>`.
-The checkpoint itself is updated based on information resulting from successful block applications by the protocol which depends on the protocol consensus algorithm.
-Previously accepted blocks with lower levels than the current checkpoint are considered finalized and immutable.
+- The shell does not accept a branch whose fork point is in a cycle more than ``PRESERVED_CYCLES`` in the past.
+More precisely, if ``n`` is the current cycle, :ref:`the last allowed fork point<lafl>` is the first level of cycle ``n-PRESERVED_CYCLES``.
+The parameter ``PRESERVED_CYCLES`` therefore plays a central role in Tezos: any block before the last allowed fork level is immutable.
 - The shell changes the head of the chain to this new block only if the block is :doc:`valid<../shell/validation>`, and it has a higher fitness than the current head; a block is